wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==

+= 4.1.6 =
+* [New] Administrators can now set the maximum number of records that should be retrieved from the database when generating the reports (Settings > Reports).
+This allows those with powerful servers and unlimited PHP resources to increase this limit and get a more accurate picture of their visitors.
+* [New] Extended the export functionality (via our premium Export to Excel add-on) to reports like At a Glance, Rankings, Audience Overview, etc (thank you, Tiffany).
+* [Fix] Undefined variable 'temp' in wp-slimstat-admin.php (thank you, [candidhams](https://wordpress.org/support/topic/undefined-variable-temp-in-wp-slimstat-adminphp)).
+* [Fix] Referrers and other information were not being displayed when the Access Log report was refreshed through the admin button (thank you, [Diggories](https://wordpress.org/support/topic/losing-referrers-on-refresh)).
+* [Fix] Warning message in Top Entry Pages and Top Exit Pages (thank you, Romain).
+* [Fix] The link in the admin bar, when the corresponding option was enabled, was interfering with some admin bar plugins (thank you, Christian)

 = 4.1.5.2 =
 * [Note] We are still getting support requests from users having issues with Slimstat because of the GeoLite add-on that was distributed a few months ago.
 If you are still using this separate add-on, we'd like to remind you that Slimstat 4 introduced a new more intuitive way of managing the MaxMind Geolocation database bundled with our software.
 Actually, the free Geolite plugin is not compatible with the latest version of Slimstat, because of the IPv6 support we introduced a few weeks ago.
 We recommend that you uninstall the add-on from your systems, thus improving the overall performance of your website.
 As usual, do not hesitate to contact us if you have any questions.